Skip to main content

 - CIVE 6380: Introduction to Geomatics and Geosensing

-Introduction to horizontal and vertical curves computations; fundamentals of geodesy, geodetic reference systems, and map projections; introduction to GPS; principles of lidar technology; digital imaging and mapping.
+Introduction to horizontal and vertical curves computation.
+Fundamentals of geodesy, geodetic reference systems and map projection; introduction to Global Positioning System (GPS); principles of LiDAR technology; digital imaging and mapping.

 - CIVE 6382: Lidar Systems and Applications